DMC Offices are Open

-REMINDER: IF YOU SUSPECT EXPOSURE TO COVID-19 AND HAVE FLU-LIKE SYMPTOMS, PLEASE QUARANTINE YOURSELF AND CALL US AT 603-537-1300 FOR INSTRUCTIONS.
+REMINDER: IF YOU SUSPECT EXPOSURE TO COVID-19 AND/OR HAVE FLU-LIKE SYMPTOMS, PLEASE QUARANTINE YOURSELF AND CALL US AT 603-537-1300 FOR INSTRUCTIONS.

 Providing patient access to healthcare is a critical part of DMC’s mission, especially during the Covid-19 pandemic.
-We are now offering E-visits to our patients.
+In addition to office visits, we also offer Telehealth visits to our patients.

-An E-visit can be a phone call or “face-to-face” video chat with a provider.
-As a DMC patient, you can call our main number at 603-537-1300 to request an E-visit appointment.
+A Telehealth visit can be a phone call or “face-to-face” video chat with a provider.
+As a DMC patient, you can call our main number at 603-537-1300 to request an Telehealth appointment.

 Please be sure to have your insurance information on hand when you call and let our representatives know if you have had a change in insurance since your last visit.

-At this time, all patients are being screened for symptoms such as fever, cough and difficulty breathing when they call.
-If an E-visit is scheduled, you will be asked to provide a phone number so that a DMC provider can call you back.
-Telemedicine visits allow evaluation and diagnosis of most primary care concerns.
+At this time, all patients are being screened for symptoms such as fever, cough, difficulty breathing, chills, muscle pain, headache, sore throat, and new loss of taste or smell when they call.
+If a Telehealth visit is scheduled, you will be asked to provide a phone number so that a DMC provider can call you back.
 If COVID-19 testing is deemed appropriate by your provider, you will receive instructions for DMC drive up COVID-19 testing protocol.

-Q: Do I need a smart phone to do an E-visit?
+Q: Do I need a smart phone to do a Telehealth visit?

 A: No!
-An E-visit with your provider can be as simple as a phone call.
+A telehealth visit with your provider can be as simple as a phone call.
 A device that is connected to the internet is required for a video visit.
 This device can be any type of smart phone or a computer with a web cam and microphone.

-Q: Will my E-visit be with my PCP?
+Q: Will my Telehealth visit be with my PCP?

 A: For non-urgent appointments, we are happy to schedule you with your PCP or other provider of your choice.
-For more urgent or acute E-visits, you will be scheduled with a provider that is available for E-visits at the time of your appointment.
+For more urgent or acute Telehealth visits, you will be scheduled with a provider that is available at the time of your appointment.
 If your PCP is one of those providers, we are happy to schedule you with them.

-Q: How long after I call will my E-visit occur?
+Q: How long after I call will my Telehealth visit occur?

-A: With some exceptions, most telemedicine visits occur between 30 minutes and two hours of calling for an urgent visit and non-urgent visit times vary.
+A: With some exceptions, most telehealth visits occur between 30 minutes and two hours of calling for an urgent visit and non-urgent visit times vary.

-Q: Are there any circumstances in which an E-visit won’t work?
+Q: Are there any circumstances in which a Telehealth visit won’t work?

 A: Yes.
 Some circumstances require an office visit, such as a routine physical exam.
-Other needs such as immunizations and urgent care situations (such as stitches) may require a Car-Side Care visit, however, an e-visit with your primary care provider is required first.
+Other needs such as immunizations and urgent care situations (such as stitches) also require being seen in person.

 Q: What if I don’t get a call from my provider at my appointment time?